rhohndorf/beezle-bug/README.md

 ### Environment Interaction via Tool Use/Discovery/Generation
 Tools are the interface by which Beezle Bug interacts with its environment and controls its internal mechanisms.

-In the llama-cpp-agent framework a tool is a function or a pydantic objects that can be selected and executed by an agent.
+In the llama-cpp-agent framework a tool is a function or a pydantic object that can be selected and executed by an agent.

 The first version of Beezle Bug will have a predefined set of tools for
 * user interaction (send messages, read messages from input buffer/chat room)